Last Updated: March 5, 2013

 - Create statistics derived from this information to track and publish reports on security risk trends.

 iS3 may disclose the collected information if asked to do so by a law enforcement official as required or permitted by law or in response to a subpoena or other legal process.
 In order to promote awareness, detection and prevention of Internet security risks, iS3 may share certain information with research organizations and other security software vendors.

 iS3 does not aggregate the data stored by STOPzilla Safety Network with any data, contact lists, or subscription information that is collected by iS3 for promotional purposes.

-All STOPzilla Safety Network data are stored in a secure manner and are not correlated with any personally identifiable information.
+All STOPzilla Safety Network data is stored in a secure manner and is not correlated with any personally identifiable information.